 ensure everyone’s squashed in like sardines maximize the number of passengers.
 The driver waits until the bus is full before they can leave, so there are no set schedules that the buses adhere to.
 If you get on a bus that’s nearly empty, it might take a while.
 If you get on an almost-full bus, you might be sitting on a jump seat, but you know you’ll be leaving soon.

-As we set off to our destination, our driver launched into a narration of the places we were passing and the history and culture of the area.
+As we set off to our destination aboard the mini-bus, our driver launched into a narration of the places we passed and the history and culture of the area.
 He didn’t have a microphone, and although he tried to speak loudly, I’m sure no one in the back of the bus could hear.
 That’s why I’m glad we picked seats up front!

 Our driver had obviously memorized what he was saying word-for-word.
 Several times, a passenger tried to ask him a question.
 He would pause, ignore them, repeat his last sentence verbatim and just keep going.
 This was fine with me.
 This was a $7 bus ride, not a pricey shore excursion.
 I was thrilled that he was able to give us so much information, all while navigating the bus through the narrow streets!

 One fact he shared that astonished me was that the average cost of a home in Bermuda is over 1.5 million dollars.
 The Bermuda dollar is tied to the US dollar, so this is not a case of apples and oranges with the currency.
 As we passed a development of multi-family homes, he said, “Here on our right is some government housing.
 You might call this ‘a project’.
 These homes start at $450,000.”